ZoubidaLotfi/databricks-genie-agents-product-teardown/research/day-1-working-notes.md

 | **Which areas may need action** | Which destinations have high demand but poor customer satisfaction? |
 | **What managers should investigate next** | What explains a recent drop in bookings or revenue? |

-## Module 6: Draw the project architecture
+## Module 6: The project architecture

 A simple architecture diagram can help explain how Genie Agents work.